Tethik/lame-cli-programs/docker-branch-tagging/README.md

 ## Usage

-In your repo define a .docker-branch-tagging file as a json file.
+In your repo define a .docker-branch-tagging file as a json file, or use `docker-branch-tagging init` to generate one.
 ```json
 {
 	"develop": ["latest","develop-{CIRCLE_BUILD_NUM}","{git_branch}"],